Will Mineral Spirits Damage Car Paint?

 To maintain your car’s paint without compromising its quality, consider these alternatives:

-To apply these methods effectively:
+To implement these methods effectively:

 2. Use Proper Techniques: Wash your car in the shade, using two buckets—one for soapy water and another for rinsing—to prevent dirt from scratching the paint.